 One of our favorite things to do for Disney Adults, the Enchanted Rose Lounge features a Beauty and the Beast theme, with an array of small plates, drinks, and mocktails.
 Various seating places include Belle’s ballroom housing the main bar, a green velvet Library area, featuring the wine bar, and a green garden room with access to the balcony.
 Truly, Enchanted Rose Lounge is one of our favorite Disney Lounges and is a must-do if you’re of age.
 We love the Truffle Fries and Flatbread here, and there are a variety of drinks to be had to fit anyone’s preferences.
 Check out the Enchanted Rose Lounge Menu.

 We are always on the lookout for an amazing Brunch at Walt Disney World and the Grand Floridian Cafe delivers.
 With omelets, Floridian pancakes, and typical breakfast options including Mickey Waffles, there are things to eat here for everyone.
 The atmosphere is calm and quiet, with tables overlooking the garden.
+Check out our full Grand Floridian Cafe Review for breakfast.
+We love this for a Disney Girls Trip, Disney Bachelorette Party, or Disney Mother and Daughter Trip.
 The service here was fantastic, and we never felt rushed.
 A wonderful place to come and have a great meal before a day in the parks.
 Check out the Grand Floridian Cafe Menu.

 Recently re-themed to a Mary Poppins Returns decor style, the newly reopened Citricos is a signature restaurant and offers dinner only.
 Definitely, on the pricier side, this is a good Disney Restaurant for Adults.
 Limited plant-based options also make this restaurant that warrants checking the menu prior to making a reservation.
-And while there is a kid’s menu, there is little here meant for children.
+However, when we recently visited the Citricos Lounge at Disney’s Grand Floridian, which is just a small bar area at the front of the restaurant, we were blown away!
+Not only by the upscale Mocktails at Disney, but also by the food, and, and atmosphere.
+While it may not be that appealing to kids, the Purple Penguin mocktail is made for kids, in honor of Mary Poppins penguins, and definitely worth the try!
+Note that Citricos is 2 Dining Credits on the Disney Dining Plan.
 Check out the Citricos Menu.

 For the very fancy and sophisticated, Victoria and Albert’s provides fine dining at the highest level.
 A world-renowned and award-winning restaurant, led by Chef Scott Hunnel.
 The Victoria and Albert Restaurant is also known for its seasonal menu with foods sourced locally, so the menu is in constant flux on purpose.
 Always sure to impress, this signature dining experience offers a chef table option, and lounge as well.
 This Disney Restaurant counts as 2 Dining Credits so be aware if you’re on the Disney Dining Plan.
 As one of Disney’s most popular restaurants, reservations are required and sometimes hard to get.
 It is, however, well worth the trouble.
 Check out the Victoria and Albert Menu.